Hair sampling

 When your hair sample is collected for a study, the staff member will have:

-- Labels for adding an identification number to keep track of where the sample came from and to mark the side of the hair furthest from the scalp
+• Labels for adding an identification number to keep track of where the sample came from.
+They are also used to mark the side of the hair furthest from the scalp

 We cut a small bit of hair from the back of the head, clipping close to the scalp.
 We are always careful not to damage hair styles!